corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 ## Summary

-* *The ledger refers to all facts that are shared between the nodes of a network.*
+* The ledger is all the facts shared between the nodes in a network.
-* *Each node will have a different view of the ledger, depending on the facts it shares.*
+* Each node has a different view of the ledger, depending on the facts it shares.
-* *Two nodes are always guaranteed to see the exact same version of any on-ledger facts that they share.*
+* Two nodes always see the exact same version of any on-ledger facts they share.

 ## Video